baking-bad/tzkt/Tzkt.Api/Swagger/TypescriptSdk.md

     .subscribe({ next: console.log });
 ```

-Events service implements subscription router internally (on TzKT your subscriptions are aggregated) hence you can always "unsubscribe" from new updates (however it does not change anything on the TzKT side, just stops firing your observer):
+Events service implements subscription router internally (on MvKT your subscriptions are aggregated) hence you can always "unsubscribe" from new updates (however it does not change anything on the MvKT side, just stops firing your observer):
 ```js
 sub.unsubscribe();
 ```